Accounting is sometimes referred to as the business language since it is the means through which a firm interacts with the outside world.

-In order for this language to be universally understood, it must adhere to a set of standardised norms.
+For this language to be universally understood, it must adhere to a set of standardised norms.
 These requirements are known as accounting principles.

-Accounting principles are described as “the collection of ideas generally associated with accounting theory and practise, acting as an explanation of present practises and a guide for the choosing of conventions or methods where alternatives exist.”
+Accounting principles are “the collection of ideas generally associated with accounting theory and practise, acting as an explanation of present practises and a guide for the choosing of conventions or methods where alternatives exist.”

 Accounting principles are, in a nutshell, recommendations that define standards for effective accounting methods and procedures in reporting a business’s financial condition and performance over time.
 These principles can be categorised as: